PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:59:59
+Last updated: 2024-04-02 16:02:06
-Random Quote: We read the world wrong and say that it deceives us. - Rabindranath Tagore
+Random Quote: The deepest craving of human nature is the need to be appreciated. - William James